BodenMcHale/noa-template/README.md

 # noa-template

 One example world built on the [noa voxel engine](https://github.com/fenomas/noa).
-The easiest way to get started with `noa` is to clone this repo and edit this demo.
+An easy way to get started with `noa` is to use this repo and play with the demo.

 This demo is forked from the two [noa example worlds](https://github.com/fenomas/noa-examples).

 Please report any bugs or suggestions.

 ----